WHAT IS “OBSIDIAN SPACE” ?

 Our blog’s name is inspired from the beautiful obsidian stone.
 Its an igneous rock and thus shares an unbound relationship with the Earth.
 This motivates us to make this obsidian space a place to pamper our relationship with Mother Earth.
 With all the positive obsidian vibes I wish my readers a “Happy Obsidian Space”.

-I’m Shruti, a newbie blogger but an aesthete for ages.
-This is my space to showcase my love for aesthetics.
-Join me and enjoy this journey of appreciating green spaces.
+I’m Shruti, a content writer with a knack of arts and aesthetics.
+This is my space to showcase my love for folk culture and heritage architecture.
+Join me and enjoy this journey of appreciating our global heritage.

 - “JALI”- A POPULAR LATTICE WORKJali (or Jaali) describes a perforated, lattice-style screen, creating criss-cross patterns rendered by generations of skilled workers, with materials like stone, wood and metal strips or any other building material.
 Historians suggest that the jaali was an import of the eponymous Empire (1526-1761) and later seen as a part of Indo-Islamic architecture.
 Read the post to get to know everything about this aesthetic and climate-friendly architectural element- The Jali.